Dudex11a/godot3-multiplayer-3d-platformer/README.md

-This is was my first attempt at making a Online 3D Platformer.
+This is was my first attempt at making a Online 3D Platformer for a project I'm currently working on called Pal'n Around.
 I stopped working on this version of the project because I wanted to use Godot 4 for my project instead as well as wanting to refactor the majority of the project.
 In retrospect I don't think basically restarting the project was a very good idea.
 Maybe I'd have the game released by now if I hadn't done that!
 Because I'm not using this project anymore it's free for anyone else check out and use.

 The game is built using the game engine Godot 3.6.